3 Lessons I Learned to Overcome Burnout

 I like to think that I’m invincible.
 For as long as I can remember, my mind moves a million times a minute - I’d find myself writing down thoughts, ideas and goals constantly.

 A friend of mine once called me Superwoman back in college.
-Between multiple classes, an internship, two jobs and trying to make Dean’s list that semester, I thought I was doing all the right things.
+Between multiple classes, an internship, two jobs and striving to make Dean’s list every semester, I thought I was doing all the right things.
 So when I graduated college, I continued to follow suit in keeping myself busy.
 My colleagues and family always treated being “overworked” as “normal.”

 But then there’s adulthood - bills and dreams and money needed to fund those dreams and… you get the point.
 My focus shifted to more overtime at work, and less time for myself and others.
 I dove head-first into pulling all hours I was available for: four, 10 hour days became six, 12 hour days.
 EVERY.
 SINGLE.
 WEEK.

 Suddenly passion projects weren’t so much fun anymore, creating content seemed more like a chore then something I was committed too.
 Frankly, because I didn’t have time - well, make the time.
 My social life and pursuits of passion were suffering, but I quickly realized that I couldn’t do this anymore.
 I was feeling overworked and just out of it.
 To the point where I could even tell in my appearance big time.

 Like I’ve said before, we tend to internalize our emotions and set aside our needs.
 We want to create our brands, maintain a healthy work-life balance and stay active on social.
 I realized that what I was lacking was balance.
 I began to allow my job - a role that doesn’t currently align with my goals - to take advantage of me and my emotional needs.
 I even began to stray away from the creative content that I was so passionate about.